Economics (ECO) - Courses

 ECO 307 Cr.3

-Intro to Econometrics, Forecasting & Time Series
+Intro to Econometrics, Forecasting and Time Series

 An introduction to regression analysis and its application to economic and business research.
 Topics include using secondary data sources, simple and multiple regression, forecasting, time series analysis, and interpretation and communication of results.
 The course develops various empirical techniques and culminates with a final research report.
 Prerequisite: STAT 145 or STAT 245; ENG 110 or ENG 112.
 Offered Fall, Spring.